n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier.md

   always output a single class per item, or allow the model to select multiple classes.

+* **When No Clear Match**: This option allows you to define what happens if the model can't find a good match for an item.
+There are two options:

-* **Add Fallback Option**: If this option is set, the model can select a fallback-option, or "Other" category, for when none of the categories are detected.
-Otherwise, if none of the categories are detected, the item is dropped.
+	- **Discard Item** (the default): If none of the categories are detected, the item is dropped.

+	- **Output on Extra, 'Other' Branch**: Creates a separate output branch called 'Other', for when none of the categories are detected.

 * **System Prompt Template**: This option allows you to change the system prompt that's used for the classification.
 It uses the `{categories}` placeholder for the categories.